 Green Hearts Award

-Green Hearts Award is a new accolade by GNN designed to honour the most inspiring figures in Toronto’s environmental scene.
+Green Hearts Award is a new accolade by GNN designed to honour the inspiring figures in Toronto’s environmental scene.
 This award celebrates the green neighbours whose leadership, impactful work, and profound knowledge inspire and mobilize our community towards greater sustainability and environmental stewardship.

 Award Purpose and Significance